mhoualla/mhoualla/README.md

 Hello there!
-My name is Marwa, and I'm a senior at the University of Michigan.
+My name is Marwa, and I'm a graduate student at the University of Michigan.
 ## Languages
 - <kbd><b style="color:#F46800;">C++</b></kbd>
 - <kbd><b style="color:#E23E5A;">C</b></kbd>